CanonicalLtd/maas-docs/en/api.md

 ------------------------------------------------------------------------

 Gets the power state of a given node.
-MAAS sends a request to the node's power controller, which asks it about the node's state.
+MAAS sends a request to the node\'s power controller, which asks it about the node\'s state.
 The reply to this could be delayed by up to 30 seconds while waiting for the power controller to respond.
 Use this method sparingly as it ties up an appserver thread while waiting.

 **Parameters**